-We gratefully acknowledge Chelsea Hoover, who implemented the first version of TurtleBlocks; Johanna Okerlund, who helped to implement our environments; Nichole Burton, who worked on an early version of TurtleBlocks; Marie Vasek, who informed us about the problems with types in blocks languages; Michael J. Dawson, who provided extensive feedback on drafts of this paper; and Mike Eisenberg and Orit Shaer, who provided advice and support.
+We gratefully acknowledge Chelsea Hoover, who implemented the first version of TurtleBlocks; Nichole Burton, who worked on an early version of TurtleBlocks; Marie Vasek, who informed us about the problems with types in blocks languages; Michael J. Dawson, who provided extensive feedback on drafts of this paper; and Mike Eisenberg and Orit Shaer, who provided advice and support.
 We also thank the anonymous reviewers for their suggestions for improving this paper.
 This work was supported by Wellesley College faculty awards grants and a Brachman Hoffman Small Grant.